 After a hotfix has been installed on a development VM as described in this article, you don't have to reinstall, resolve conflicts, and validate on other development VMs that are connected to the same Azure DevOps project.
 Developers and testers who are connected to the same Azure DevOps project can just synchronize the changes into their local VM and then build.

 After you’ve applied a metadata hotfix to your development environment, resolved conflicts, and validated your changes, you must create a deployable package and apply your changes to your test or sandbox environment.
 If you use a build instance for build and test automation, the build process will automatically create the deployable package for you.
-For more information, see Create and apply a deployable package.
+For more information, see Create deployable packages of models.